WMD-group/SMACT/README.md

     substituting on inequivalent sites of a sub-lattice.
   * **oxidation_states.py**: Used for predicting the likelihood of species coexisting in a compound based on a statistical model.
   * **structure_prediction**: A submodule which contains a collection of tools for facilitating crystal structure predictions via ionic substitutions
-  * **dopant_prediction**: A submodule which contains a collections of tools for predicting n-type and p-type dopants.
+  * **dopant_prediction**: A submodule which contains a collections of tools for predicting dopants.

 Requirements
 ------------
 The main language is Python 3 and has been tested using Python 3.9+.
 Basic requirements are Numpy and Scipy.
 The [Atomic Simulation Environment](https://wiki.fysik.dtu.dk/ase) (ASE),  [spglib](http://atztogo.github.io/spglib), and [pymatgen](www.pymatgen.org) are also required for many components.

 Installation
 ------------
-The latest stable release of SMACT can be installed via pip which will automatically setup other Python packages as required:
+The latest stable release can be installed via pip which will automatically setup other Python packages as required:

     pip install smact